Can Artificial Intelligence Cure Mental Health Conditions?

 As well as helping users to identify potential mental health problems, the software also helps treat them.
 Plans explains: “The app is home to personalized wellbeing courses that help individuals to address and optimize their main areas of concern while identifying positive habits to put into practice.
 As BioBase learns more about each user, it can provide personalized insights on sleep, activity and body stress as well as relevant tips to improve each area.”

-For Plans, is at the heart of his business.
-He says: “ and applied to psychological, physiological and neurological data can be a powerful and positive disruptor in our collective approach to managing mental health. […]
+For Plans, artificial intelligence is at the heart of his business.
+He says: “AI and machine learning applied to psychological, physiological and neurological data can be a powerful and positive disruptor in our collective approach to managing mental health. […]

 No comments: